Top 4 Baby-Friendly Smoky Mountains Hiking Trails

 2. Sugarlands Valley Nature Trail

 This trail is only a 0.5 mile loop, so visitors who want level ground and a short walk will enjoy this trail.
 This trail is the only one in the National Park that is easy for those in wheelchairs, so anyone can join in to enjoy the sights and sounds of nature.
 Families with strollers or newly walking toddlers can stroll at a slower pace, and this trail is filled with beautiful spots for photos.

-Less than three miles of the Great Smoky Mountains National Park is paved, and this trail is the longest stretch.
-As one of the top baby-friendly Smoky Mountains hiking trails, it is perfect for families who would rather explore with a stroller.
+Less than 3 miles of the Great Smoky Mountains National Park is paved, and this trail is the longest stretch.
+As one of the top baby-friendly Smoky Mountains hiking trails, it is perfect for families to explore.
 At 2.6 miles, Laurel Falls is a moderately difficult trail, but the end result is a view of the 80-foot waterfall.

-Stony Brook’s cabins in Gatlinburg and Pigeon Forge look onto the National Park and are comfortable for a cozy stay.
-If you’re family is ready to take on one of the toddler and baby-friendly Smoky Mountains Hiking Trails, call our reservation staff today at 1-800-633-5652.
-They’ll be happy to answer your questions and help your family find a Gatlinburg or Pigeon Forge cabin that is the perfect fit for your family’s needs.
+Our cabins in Gatlinburg and Pigeon Forge look onto the National Park and are comfortable for a cozy stay.
+If your family is ready to take on one of the toddler and baby-friendly Smoky Mountains hiking trails, call our reservation staff today at 1-800-633-5652.
+We’ll be happy to answer your questions and help your family find a Gatlinburg or Pigeon Forge cabin that is the perfect fit for your family’s needs.